-The pertinent methodology is based on the ISO standard for the determination of the sensory profile assessment procedure and specifies the statistical methodology; and standard COI/T.20/Doc. no.14 covers the selection, training and monitoring of panel assessors undertaking the sensory analysis of virgin olive oil.
+The pertinent methodology is based on the ISO standard for the determination of the sensory profile (ISO 13299:2016).

+The standard referenced COI/T.20/Doc. no.15 sets out the general methodology for the sensory assessment procedure and specifies the statistical methodology; and standard COI/T.20/Doc. no.14 covers the selection, training and monitoring of panel assessors undertaking the sensory analysis of virgin olive oil.